INTO-CPS-Association/DTaaS/deploy/docker/LOCALHOST.SECURE.md

 The installation instructions provided in this README are ideal for running the **DTaaS on both localhost served over HTTPS connection**.
+The intention is to integrate Gitlab into DTaaS so that both these are running on localhost.

 This installation is ideal for single users intending to use DTaaS on their own computers.